luolearning/luoshu-kit-transformers/README.md

 ## A mechanistic interpretability layer — every value now has a computed address instead of being searched.

-LuoshuKit implements a structured addressing layer for neural representations, where internal values are assigned addresses that can be directly decoded rather than located through search.
+LuoshuKit implements a structured addressing layer for neural representations, introducing a coordinate system over internal values.

 ---

 ## Luoshu Addressing Framework

 This repository instantiates the Luoshu addressing system, with anchor–path encoding for resolving internal coordinates.

-This demonstrates how the Luoshu structure can be applied to Transformer architectures (GPT-2).
+It demonstrates how the Luoshu structure can be applied to Transformer architectures (GPT-2).

+---

 ## Key Idea